PauseAI/pauseai-website/src/posts/psychology-of-x-risk.md

 ### Fear of being ridiculed

 The first reaction to existential risk is often just laughing it off.
+> “It was almost dangerous from a career perspective to admit you were worried,” - [Jeff Clune said](https://www.theglobeandmail.com/business/article-i-hope-im-wrong-why-some-experts-see-doom-in-ai/)

-We've seen this happen on camera in the White House, for example.
+We've also seen this happen on camera in the White House, the first time x-risk was brought up.
 This has the effect of making the one bringing up the topic feel like a fool.
 This in turn makes it harder to bring up the topic again, as others will fear being ridiculed for bringing it up.